thehighnibble/thehighnibble.github.io/docs/cromemcoZ1/README.md

 The Cromemco Z-1 replica is available to order as of April 2022.

-::: danger Please note:
+::: warning Please note:
-The hardware kit is available now, complete with the Cromemco Z-1 facia panel (see: the [Bill-of-Materials](#bill-of-materials).
+The hardware kit is available complete with the Cromemco Z-1 facia panel (see: the [Bill-of-Materials](#bill-of-materials).

-However, the Cromemco Z-1 firmware is **not yet finalised** and is still in a closed Beta.
+However, the Cromemco Z-1 firmware is currently in **beta**.

-Kits that are shipped prior to the production Cromemco Z-1 firmware release will ship with an image of the [IMSAI 8080](../imsai8080/) replica firmware, and **NOT** the Cromemco Z-1 beta firmware.
+Kits are shipping with the Cromemco Z-1 beta firmware installed.

 Once the production Cromemco Z-1 firmware is released, the ESP32 can be reflashed (using [Over The Air](../imsai8080/update/#updating-the-firmware) updates) with the Cromemco Z-1 firmware.
 :::